cookies-xor-cream/HugoTest/content/posts/poetry/wip/she_knows_so_much_about_where_im_from_but_i_know_nothing_about_japan.md

 ---
 tags: ['New']
-title: 'She Knows So Much About Where I'm From, But I Know Nothing About Japan'
+title: "She Knows So Much About Where I'm From, But I Know Nothing About Japan"
 date: 2024-02-26
 ---